Skip to Content

 Considerations for Avocados Grown in Containers

-Should you choose to grow the avocado tree in a container, the soil should contain a combination of specialized mixtures, especially for avocados and some soil from your existing garden.
+Should you choose to grow a avocado tree in a container, the soil should contain a combination of specialised mixtures and some soil from your existing garden.
 A scaled-back soil environment may trap moisture in it that encourages root rot.
 The best way to avoid this is to place thirsty flowers below the tree to equalize the water and soil ratios.
+The pot should be about ten inches wide (25 centimetres), and you should wash it with soap and water before filling it with potting soil.
+The temperature indoors should be between 60-85°F (15-29°C) and with a humidity of 50%.

-The Best Soils for Tree Growth
+The Best Soils for Avocado Tree Growth

 If you are growing it indoors, choose a potting mix created for houseplants.
 The container needs to have drainage holes with a deep saucer for excess water and/or soil that drains well.
 If you grow them outdoors, place them in an area wherein they will receive the humidity and warmth of the sun with the protection of shade provided by taller trees.